Complications of Gynecologic Laparoscopic Surgery

 Editor: Christopher M. Zahn, MD

 Complications of gynecologic laparoscopy occur in 3 to 6 per 1000 cases, proportional to the complexity of the case.
 Approximately one-third to one-half occurs during initial access.
-There is no clear safety advantage associated with any specific entry technique (open, Veress needle, or direct trocar entry).
+There is no clear safety advantage associated with any specific entry technique (open, Veress needle, or direct trocar entry) except the open technique achieves successful entry more often.
 Approximately one-fourth of all injuries and one-half of bowel injuries are recognized postoperatively.
 Risk factors include prior abdominal surgery, endometriosis, pelvic infection, bowel distention, large pelvic masses, adhesions, cardiopulmonary disease and diaphragmatic hernias.

 Complications related to the pneumoperitoneum include subcutaneous emphysema and, less commonly, pneumomediastinum and pneumothorax.
 Subcutaneous emphysema is usually self-limited.
 Gas embolism and cardiac arrhythmia from excessive absorption of CO2 are extremely rare, but potentially fatal.